Skip to Content

 Steps in Methi Puri

 As you all know I love sneaking veggies in any food I can.
 I had puri’s planned for my dinner.
-I thought of sneaking this fresh and tender methi greens from my garden.
-I finely chopped them and added to my dough.
+I thought of sneaking these fresh and tender methi greens from my garden.
+I finely chopped them and added them to my dough.
 Rest the procedure is similar to Masala Puri.
-The result is a soft , yummy and a colorful Methi Puri which kids would just love to sneak in.
+The result is a soft, yummy, and a colorful Methi Puri which kids would just love to sneak in.

 You can eat it with any vegetable on the side if you wish, but it’s really not needed.
-Just roll it up and enjoy or may be tea along side.
+Just roll it up and enjoy or maybe tea alongside.
 If you need something more chatpata spread some pickle and you are good to go.
-This Methi Puri’s are perfect as a travel food too.
+These Methi Puri’s are perfect as a travel food too.

 Meethi Puri (Poori) | Fresh Fenugreek leaves Puri